Nikolay-Petrov-Ognyanov/React-Blog/README.md

 ## Users

 The logged-in users can add new posts, which they can also edit or delete.
 The features "Search", "Profile", "Like" and "Dislike" are available as well.

-### Search

-This algorithm attempts to match the user input with any of the available posts by their titles and/or authors.

 ### Create